Scheduling backups – SQL Server

 Scheduling backups with SSMS

-SQL Server Management Studio offers support for doing the planning of backup operations through an easy-to-use visual interface.
+SQL Server Management Studio offers support for planning backup operations through an easy-to-use visual interface.

 Scheduling can be done through the aid of a Maintenance Plan which will be recurrent.
 Another step that should be recurrent is to discard (remove) the much older backups from your backup location.

 Expand the folder named Maintenance and select the Maintenance Plan node.
-In order to be able to schedule such a plan you will need to have already a SYSADMIN database role, otherwise, it is possible you won’t see the Maintenance node.
+To be able to schedule such a plan you will need to already have a SYSADMIN database role, otherwise, it is possible you won’t see the Maintenance node.

 In case you don’t see it, please check permissions and/or ask how you can get access to it.
 But if you see the Maintenance node in the folder right-click it and select New Maintenance Plan.